 Yes.
-You will need to complete the Assessment Appeals Form and provide evidence that the Review Panel will consider.
+You will need to complete the Appeal HSC Assessment Task Form and provide evidence that will be considered.

 Misadventure Procedures

 The Application for Alternative Assessment Task/Time letter should be used when a student cannot meet a deadline for a valid reason such as conflicting school commitments.
 Any application of an extension of time is required before the task due date.